 feature_col = NULL,

-mirna_assays = NULL,
+mirna_assays = NULL

-- expomicset
+- exposomicset

 A

-object containing data and metadata.- outcome
+MultiAssayExperimentobject containing data and metadata.- outcome

 The outcome variable name (must be in

-).- source
+colData).- source

 Source of features to test.
 One of

-.- covariates
+"omics","exposures","factors".- covariates

 Optional vector of covariate names to include in the model.